How to Apply

 Essays

-With the exception of Nieman Visiting Fellowship applicants, all fellowship candidates must submit two essays: a personal statement and a proposal for study at Harvard.
+All fellowship candidates must submit two essays: a personal statement and a proposal for study at Harvard.
 These essays are equally important parts of the application and selection committee members review them carefully.
-When writing, include examples from your life and work that demonstrate that you have a significant capacity for growth and leadership.
+When writing, include examples from your life and work that show you have a significant capacity for growth and leadership.
 We also want to know how a year at Harvard will help make you a better journalist.
 Please observe word limits.

 Personal statement

-The personal statement is an essay of 1,000 words or less that describes your journalistic experience, career plans and goals.
+The personal statement is an essay of up to 1,000 words that describes your journalistic experience, career plans, and goals.
 What experiences in life and in journalism have shaped you?
-What personal and journalistic values and intellectual interests have influenced your decision to apply?
 What motivates your commitment to journalistic excellence?
 What are your aspirations for your life ahead in journalism?
 Why have you chosen this time for a transformative experience away from work?
+What personal and journalistic values and intellectual interests have influenced your decision to apply?

 Proposal for study at Harvard

-The study proposal is an essay of 500 words or less that describes how you plan to spend a year at Harvard.
+The study proposal is an essay of up to 500 words that describes how you plan to spend a year at Harvard.
 What will you study during the fellowship year?
 What is the driving question or interest that will shape your year?
-It is not necessary to specify course titles, but please identify the resources at Harvard and in the Cambridge area that will serve your goals in journalism.
+It is not necessary to specify course titles, but please identify the resources at Harvard that will serve your goals in journalism.
+Note that because a Nieman Fellowship is not a writing residency, book proposals are ineligible.

 Summaries